Josh Lowe Preview, Player Props: Rays vs. Yankees

 Josh Lowe At The Plate

-- Lowe has driven home a run in 42 games this year (41.6%), including more than one RBI in 15.8% of his games and producing three or more of his team's runs on seven occasions..
+- Lowe has had an RBI in 42 games this year (41.2%), including 16 multi-RBI outings (15.7%).
+He has also driven home three or more of his team's runs in seven contests.

+- He has scored in 46 games this season (45.1%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.